 Understanding Virtualization

 Virtualization is a technology that allows the creation of virtual versions of various IT resources, such as servers, networks, and storage devices.
 These virtual resources operate independently from physical hardware, enabling multiple operating systems and applications to run simultaneously on a single physical machine.
-Virtualization opens up a world of possibilities by breaking the traditional one-to-one relationship between hardware and software.
+Virtualization opens possibilities by breaking the traditional one-to-one relationship between hardware and software.
 Now, virtualization has moved to the WAN.

 WAN Virtualization and SD-WAN